HDFGroup/h5serv/docs/Reference/DomainOps/DELETE_Domain.rst

 Description
 ===========
-The implementation of the DELETE operation deletes the given domain and all it's resources.
+The DELETE operation deletes the given domain and all it's resources (groups, datasets, attributes, etc.).

 Requests
 ========